General Atomics MQ-20 Avenger: Flight testing

 The first flight of the first prototype Avenger occurred on 4 April 2009 at the company's Grey Butte Field Airport Flight Operations Facility in Palmdale, California.
 The aircraft took off and landed without any discrepancies and was ready to fly again once refueled.
 Following flights were performed successfully on 13 and 14 April.
 The second prototype Avenger performed its first flight on 12 January 2012, meeting all performance objectives and refining the first prototype design to an operational capability.
 The Tail 2 prototype featured a four-foot longer fuselage to accommodate larger payloads and more fuel.
 This larger Avenger can carry a larger payload of up to 3500 lb of weapons internally and on its wing hard points.

 On 15 February 2012, the Air Force cancelled its MQ-X program, which was supposed to find an aircraft to replace the MQ-9 Reaper.
 The Sea Avenger variant was part of the Navy's cancelled Unmanned Carrier-Launched Airborne Surveillance and Strike (UCLASS) program.

 On 15 November 2012, the Avenger flew for three hours while being controlled by the General Atomics Advanced Cockpit Ground Control Station (GCS).
 The Advanced Cockpit GCS has a wrap-around visual display and multi-dimensional moving map to increase situational awareness and reduce pilot workload.
-The Advanced Cockpit GCS has flown an MQ-1 Predator and is planned to fly an MQ-9 Reaper as part of an Air Force initiative to enable interoperability with all USAF Remote Piloted Aircraft (RPA).
+The Advanced Cockpit GCS has flown an MQ-1 Predator and is planning to fly an MQ-9 Reaper as part of an Air Force initiative to enable interoperability with all USAF Remote Piloted Aircraft (RPA).

 In July 2013, a third Avenger was scheduled to begin flight testing.
 Assembly of the fourth Avenger was expected to be finished by spring 2014.

 On 27 October 2016, General Atomics flew an extended-range Avenger featuring wings extended by 3.2 m to 23.2 m.
 The extended wings add about 1000 kg of fuel totaling 4600 kg, extending endurance from 15 hours to 20 hours but reducing internal payload to 3000 lb.
 Since its first flight in 2009, the Avenger has completed more than 13,000 flight hours, reaching 11,000 hours in July 2016 and accumulating most of those hours within the past three years.

+Weapons testing

+On 28 November 2023, an Avenger test deployed the Advanced Air-Launched Effects (A2LE) small uncrewed aerial system (sUAS) from its internal weapons bay over Dugway Proving Ground, Utah.